 Collaboration leads to approval for patients in Europe and the US

 The MR-linac received the CE mark in June 2018, allowing its clinical implementation in Europe.
 That was followed by FDA approval in December 2018.
-This month, MD Anderson became the first hospital in North America to treat a patient using the MR-linac.
+This month, MD Anderson became one of the first hospitals in North America to treat a patient using the MR-linac.
 The institution was also one of the first clinical sites in the world to install the device.

 “We look forward to a continued partnership with our MR-linac Consortium colleagues in the U.S., Canada and Europe in moving the MR-linac into joint clinical trials,” says Joseph Herman, M.D., division head ad interim of Radiation Oncology, “so that we can discover and define the best value to patients of this truly personalized therapy platform.”